teksrc/teksrc/README.md

 🔴 YouTube channel: TBD

-📸 Instagram acc: TBD

 In the last nearly **8 years** I've worked by title as a modern **UI Software Engineer for web and mobile.**
-However, I've been doing *Backend Software Engineering* with **Go (Preference)** & SQL as well as DevOps.
+However, I've been doing *Backend Software Engineering* with **Go (Preference)**, Python, & SQL.
+Also doing some DevOps.

-As I seek a new role due to unemployment, I founded a new tech startup, TekSrc.
-While I apply and interview for my next role watch me do DSA via Leetcode, build 3.0.0 of my portfolio site in NextJS, and develop a Full Stack SaaS platform web application from scratch in React, TypeScript, TanStack, TailwindCSS, Golang, PostgreSQL, Docker, & more to execute a GO-TO-MARKET Strategy.

 ## 👨🏻‍💻 Code

 - DSA with Go (LeetCode and AlgoExpert)
 - Docker, Kubernetes, & Cloud Certifications (Docker Exam WIP - Learning via Acloudguru)
-- Web Dev with React / Go (projects)
+- Web Dev with React / Go (project is Lenslocked focused on Go ATM)

 ## 🧰 Skills and Tools